itsyashshah/Foodshack/README.md

 N.B.
 Checkout our docs for more details.

-This section assume that you already **downloaded the picksy file from Themeforest** and open it in your favorite editor.

 Before you proceed in this section make sure you completed previous steps that is,

 1. Setup Shopify